 Another free tool from Jungle Scout, this one helps Amazon sellers understand their seller fees, revenue, and profit.
 We recommend using it both before and after you launch your business, to estimate profitability and stay on top of fees as your business grows.

 Another free fee and profit calculator, Salecalc breaks down estimated expenses and earnings for products sold on eBay, PayPal, Amazon, and Etsy.
 You can toggle specs like shipping weight and sales tax to get pretty precise estimates.

 Keepa is a browser extension that displays price, sales rank history, and other data in handy charts for any Amazon product.
 It’s most commonly used for product research, but ecommerce sellers can also use it to A/B test product listings.

-If you’re feeling overwhelmed by all of these recommendations, here’s one more that might help: Jungle Scout’s freelancer hub, Jungle Scout Market.
+If you’re feeling overwhelmed by all of these recommendations, you can get the help of professional talent online through freelance platforms online.
 Sellers can hire talented freelancers to handle virtually any aspect of running their businesses, from professional product photography to holistic business consulting.